 Whether it’s a rooftop skyline or a café garden, these patios offer scenic views where you’d least expect.

-But while many flock to the downtown core to get that perfect CN Tower shot or to see and be seen, there are plenty of patio views out there that offer unexpected surprises, travels to new neighbourhoods, have scenes of their own and oodles of opportunity for unique patio-hopping.
+While many flock to the downtown core to get that perfect CN Tower shot, there are plenty of patio views out there that offer surprises or travels to new neighbourhoods.
 Toronto patios are famous for the scenery around them.

 Saulter Street Brewery